rdaneelu/checkgit/README.md

 /run/media/019E28730912/project2
 </pre>
 if the line does not provide a name '~name' it defaults to the name of the directory is in.
-3. Execute checkgit.sh
-4. Choose to fetch remote repositories if you didn't recently
-5. Choose to ignore or include untracked files

 ### All Outputs
 \*\*This script only checks the remote set as upstream to the repository